boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 Since the loss of `Windows XP` the laptop was running **Ubuntu 16.04**.

-There were several tutotials on the Net telling about how to configure an SSH server however every time I tried them some thing was wrong or some thing did not work.
+There were several tutorials on the Net telling about how to configure an SSH server however every time I tried them some thing was wrong or some thing did not work.

 Hence I decided to document my journey to have a good secure SSH server running on my old Laptop.